softwarefactory-project/sf-docs/docs/user/zuul_user.rst

 ---------------------------------

-A job can be configured to export specific artifacts to logstash to make them available to the search via Kibana.
+A job can be configured to export specific artifacts to logstash to make them available to the search via OpenSearch.
 The ELK stack must be activated on the Software Factory instance.

 The job variable *logstash_processor_config* need to be provided